Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Performance considerations and validation

 \subsubsection{\textit{A priori} performance}

-For Gauss-quadrature based model with linear transformation given by equation \ref{eqn:lin_transf}, the number of quadrature points required to accurately approximate the velocity profile strongly depends on Reynolds number, as seen in figure \ref{fig:optncv_tpf}.
-The optimal $n$ for this model scales as $Re^{0.5}$ compared with $Re^{0.2}$ scaling for the standard finite-volume based model.
-However, the non-linear transformation in equation \ref{eqn:nonlin_transf} with clustering of quadrature points close to the wall results in a decrease in number of points required to achieve the error tolerance in wall stress.
-Figure \ref{fig:speedup_tpf} shows the corresponding speed-up for gauss-quadrature over finite-volume based ODE WM for both linear and clustered transformation.
-It is evident that even with linear transformation which requires a large number of quadrature points particularly at high Reynolds number, the gauss-quadrature based method has a significant gain in speed ($~4-6$ times) compared with finite volume based method.
-With clustering of points near the wall, the speed-up is even higher, reaching up to $14$x for the highest Reynolds number considered in this \textit{a priori} study.
-Furthermore, the speed-up appears to be a strong function of the Reynolds number when clustered transformation is used, whereas for linear transformation the speed-up remains fairly constant with increase in Reynolds number.
+Figure \ref{fig:optncv_tpf} shows the scaling of the optimal number of points $n$ in the wall model with friction Reynolds number, where optimal $n$ is defined as the $n$ which produces an error of $\leq 3\%$ in the predicted wall shear stress magnitude compared with the reference $\tau_{w}$ from DNS.
+For GQ based model with linear transformation given by equation \ref{eqn:lin_transf}, the optimal number of quadrature points $n$ scales strongly with Reynolds number as $Re_{\tau}^{0.5}$ compared with $Re_{\tau}^{0.2}$ scaling for the FV based model.
+However, the non-linear transformation in equation \ref{eqn:nonlin_transf} with clustering of quadrature points close to the wall results in a decrease in $n$ required to achieve the error tolerance in wall stress, and a weaker scaling with $Re_{\tau}$, as seen in figure \ref{fig:optncv_tpf}.
+Figure \ref{fig:speedup_tpf} shows the corresponding speedup of GQ over FV based model, for both linear and clustered transformations.
+The speedup here is defined as the ratio of time taken by the FV model to that by the GQ model for a given Reynolds number.
+Note that the time here is the average wall-clock time recorded over several hundred runs of each wall model.
+It is evident that even with the linear transformation which requires a large number of quadrature points especially at very high Reynolds number, the GQ method shows a significant speedup ($~4-6$ times) over FV method.
+With the clustered GQ, the speedup is even higher, reaching up to $14$ times for the highest Reynolds number considered in this \textit{a priori} study.
+Furthermore, the speedup appears to be a strong function of the Reynolds number when clustered transformation is used, whereas for linear transformation the speedup remains fairly constant with increase in Reynolds number.
+From this point onward, we will only analyze the clustered GQ method.